ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - One of the key problems with knowing what reality is, is first finding the definition of the word “real.”<br>

+- When someone throws rocks at you, throw back bread, or maybe golf balls.<br>